brndnmtthws/brndn-io/content/posts/precious-brain-resources/index.md

 only store so much information within a given volume of brain mass.
 Thus, there's a lot of trivia that we don't really need to memorize or retain.

-Cognitive psychology research supports this view.
 The concept of [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load), developed by John Sweller in the 1980s, suggests that our working memory can only handle a limited amount of information at once.
-More recent studies published in [Nature Neuroscience](https://www.nature.com/articles/nn.3655) estimate that the brain's storage capacity is around 1 petabyte (1,000,000 gigabytes)—while enormous, it's still finite.
+More recent studies published in [Nature Neuroscience](https://www.nature.com/articles/nn.3655) estimate that the brain's storage capacity is around 1 petabyte (1,000,000 gigabytes)—which is a lot, but still not infinite.

 In the context of programming, examples of things not worth retaining are esoteric APIs, programming language syntax, detailed specifications, and so on.
 The reason these aren't worth retaining is that they're incredibly easy to reference as needed.
 We can kind of treat the internet like a collective consciousness with memory that (usually) persists accurately through time.

-This approach mirrors what some psychologists call "[cognitive offloading](https://pmc.ncbi.nlm.nih.gov/articles/PMC6942100/)"—the act of storing information externally rather than in our own minds.
+This is basically [cognitive offloading](https://pmc.ncbi.nlm.nih.gov/articles/PMC6942100/): storing information somewhere outside your own head.
 It's not a modern phenomenon; humans have been offloading cognition for millennia, from early cave paintings to written language to smartphones.
-What's changed is the immediacy and volume of information available.
+The difference now is you can pull up absurd amounts of it almost instantly.

 It's true that the internet rots over time, but thankfully we have Wikipedia and Stackoverflow, which have both managed to keep their content without requiring a